Steelhead, trout, striped bass, and warmwater fishing can be found in Napa County. Principal waters include the following:

 Lakes and Reservoirs

 - Lake Chabot: 65 acres.
-It is located east of the County Fairgrounds in Vallejo.
+It is located west of the County Fairgrounds in Vallejo.
 Warmwater species such as largemouth bass and catfish provide the main fishery.
 The lake is occasionally stocked with trout and catfish.

 - Putah Creek: The section from Monticello Dam to Lake Solano provides a catch and release fishery for wild trout.
 Public access is good as HWY 128 parallels the creek.